Arksine/moonraker/docs/web_api.md

 #### Converting to Unix Time
 Some of Moonraker's APIs return a date represented in Unix time.
-Most languanges have functionality built in to convert Unix time to a workable object or string.
+Most languages have functionality built in to convert Unix time to a workable object or string.
 For example, in JavaScript one might do something like the following:
 ```javascript